ejunjsh/nginx_module_ratelimiter/README.md

         ratelimiter 500 10m;
         ....
     }
-    # the slab size means the capacity of the requests in interval,
+    # the slab size means the maximun memory of the income requests in interval,
     # if this memory is run out, nginx would block the other requests until the interval ends.

 ## test